mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/tutorials/katib/index.md

 At the end of the experiment, Katib outputs the optimized values, which are also known as **suggestions**.

 <div style="color: #31708f; background-color: #d9edf7; border-color: #bce8f1; padding: 15px; margin-top: 10px; margin-bottom: 10px; border: 1px solid transparent; border-radius: 4px;">
     <b>Three Data Sets</b><br>Whereas it is common to have training and test data sets in traditional (supervised) machine learning, in deep learning (esp. when combined with hyperparameter tuning), it is recommended to have a three-way split: training, validation (a.k.a. as development), and test.
     The training data set is, as always, to learn parameters (weights and biases) from data.
     The test data set is also known as the hold-out set and its sole purpose is to check the model's hypothesis of parameter values in terms of how well it generalizes to data it has never come across.
     The point of the validation data set is to cross-validate the model and tweak the hyperparameters.
-    Since information from this data set is used to adjust the model, it is not an objective test of the model's generalizability.
+    Since information from this data set is used to adjust the model, it is not an objective test of the model's <a href=\"https://www.sciencedirect.com/topics/mathematics/generalizability\">generalizability</a>.
     It is not unlike a <a href=\"https://www.linkedin.com/posts/activity-6424581736302284800-Kdas\">teacher checking up on students</a>:
     <ul>
       <li style="color: #31708f;">The training data set is the text book to learn the theory from</li>